This article raises a lot of valid points on relationships, but unfortunately, this little snippet on cheating embedded within was an exception.

 It’s no sufficient to say something is possible, you need to consider the probabilities and hence expected value against the costs.

+When someone is cheated on, and they get these excuses instead of an apology, it casts the pain they feel into doubt.
+It’s cruel gaslighting, and these need to be actively pushed back upon.
 In the end, navigating the revelation of cheating is complicated enough without adding a side order of blame and platitudes.
 Let’s stop pretending that every relationship can or should be salvaged at any cost, and instead focus on respect, communication, and a bit of self-worth.
 If you’re facing infidelity, remember: you’re not obliged to play the martyr, nor to accept recycled clichés as wisdom.